Union Pacific 844: Background

 In the late 1930s, Union Pacific (UP) appointed Otto Jabelmann as vice president of research and mechanical standards, where he and his team began building a brand-new 4-8-4 design; the FEF class, which could handle both freight and passenger service.
-In 1937, the American Locomotive Company (ALCO) of Schenectady, New York collaborated on the building first batch of FEFs, which were designated as FEF-1s and were the first UP steam locomotives to operate at a boiler pressure of 300 psi.
+In 1937, the American Locomotive Company (ALCO) of Schenectady, New York, collaborated on building the first batch of FEFs, which were designated as FEF-1s and were the first UP steam locomotives to operate at a boiler pressure of 300 psi.

 The FEF-3 could reach and regularly run at 120 mph; one locomotive reportedly pulled a 1,000-ton passenger train at 100 mph.
 Union Pacific considered all FEF classes to be capable of producing between 4,000 and 5,000 drawbar horsepower.

 The FEF-3 class represented the apex of dual-service steam locomotive development; funds and research were being concentrated on the development of diesel-electric locomotives.
 Originally designed to burn coal, they were converted to run on fuel oil in 1946.
 Like the earlier FEF-1 and FEF-2 classes, the FEF-3 locomotives were ultimately reassigned to freight service.

 UP 844 was the last steam locomotive delivered to the Union Pacific Railroad, constructed as a member of the FEF-3 class of 4-8-4 "Northern" type locomotives.
 Upon its entry into service, the locomotive spent most of its career pulling a variety of passenger trains, such as the Overland Limited, Los Angeles Limited, Portland Rose and Challenger.
 From 1957 to 1959, UP 844 was reassigned to fast freight service in Nebraska when diesel-electric locomotives took over passenger service.

 After commercial steam operations ended in 1959, No. 844 was retained to be kept as an experimental snow melter along with Challenger class No. 3710 while the rest of the FEF-3s were scrapped.
 In 1960, UP saw the potential of having a steam locomotive for public relations and excursions in a world where steam locomotives are a rare sight.
-As such, No. 844 was chosen for rebuilding and is now used on company and public excursion trains, along with hauling revenue freight trains during ferry moves.
+As such, No. 844 was chosen for rebuilding and is now used on company and public excursion trains, along with hauling revenue freight trains during ferry moves, it has since became the only steam locomotive to never be fully retired from service by a North American Class I railroad.